WEATHER & CLIMATE

 The areas surrounding Lake Como greatly benefit from their proximity to such a large mass of water.
 Lake Como’s weather is indeed quite pleasant, and is characterized by its Mediterranean conditions that allow the growing of sub-tropical plants throughout the year.

 The best time to visit Lake Como and its surrounding areas would be from April to October, when the weather gets warm and mild.
-The territory is characterized as having a subcontinental climate, with cold winters and muggy summers; humidity is particularly high through the whole year.
+The territory is characterized as having a subcontinental climate, with cold winters and muggy summers; humidity is particularly high throughout the whole year.

-In spite of this, the areas closer to Lake Como can count on its mitigating influence, which – since Roman times – permitted the introduction of typical Mediterranean plants like grapevines and olive trees.
+In spite of this, the areas closer to Lake Como can count on its mitigating influence, which – since Roman times – have permitted the introduction of typical Mediterranean plants like grapevines and olive trees.